-- Redis has more advanced features than mem cache, async support, event notifications, various data structure support, advanced eviction policies, blocking queues
+Redis has more advanced features like async support, event notifications, various data structure support, advanced eviction policies, and blocking queues

-Simply put, Redis as an advanced and really quick key/value store.
+Simply put, Redis is an advanced and really quick key/value store.
 The reason why you may consider Redis over, say a 'traditional' database, is because Redis stores and retrieves data from memory and not disk.
-As Redis has a powerful feature set, when performance is critical in your application then Redis will give you a lot more customization ability than Memory Cache.
+As Redis has a powerful feature set, when performance is critical in your application Redis will give you a lot more customization ability than the output cache.

 How To Get .NET Code To Talk To Redis

-After you have a Redis server set-up, you'll need your code to talk to.
-Asides from a conenction string to your Redis database, you'll also need .NET code that can manage this communication.
+After you have a Redis server set-up, you'll need to writer some code to talk to it.
+Asides from a valid connection string to your Redis database, you will need to write some code that gets and posts your cache data to the server.
 Instead of having the write all this communication code yourself, you can use one of two third-party Nuget packages instead, these are:

 How To Use Redis In My Code?

-The Redis client to use and what it does, the next step is using it.
-First we need to create a connection to the Redis database, this can be done with the following code:
+Moving forward, I am assuming you are using StackExchange.Redis.
+The next task is to use it to create a connection to the Redis server, this can be done with the following code:

-With Stackoverflow.Redis if you want to use async calls then you need to create an async ConnectionMultiplexer, in the SetRedisConnection method above you swap out the Connect method with the ConnectAsync method.
+Stackoverflow.Redis, if you want to use async calls, you need to create an async

-After you have a connection to Redis the CRUD operations are very similar to MemCache code:
+After you have a valid connection to Redis, the CRUD operations you can perform will likely feel very familiar to you:

 IDatabase you can cache objects and perform tasks like